Cvnvr/trailmix-asteroids/README.md

 # **Trailmix-Asteroids**
 A clone of the classic arcade game **Asteroids (1979)**, developed as a take-home assignment for Trailmix.

+Spec:

+> Implement for us its **primary game mode** and add a **new feature** of your own design.
+You do not need to implement any meta features like high scores, a title screen, sound, etc, just the core game mode when we start it up.

+> You can use any plugins you like, and any publicly available art.
+Art will be ignored for evaluation purposes, unless you say you made it and then we'll be super impressed because we're programmers and those skills are mutually exclusive.
+You can use any recent version of Unity (we're currently on 2021.3.20f1 LTS).

 ---

 ## **Controls**